vrniblog/vrniblog.github.io/_posts/2022-12-15-What_can_I_do_with_this_tool.md

-# What can I do with this tool?
+# Glimpse of what you can do with vRNI?

 vRNI has humongous amount of data in the form of versioned, granular and strongly connected configuration graph, flows, metrics, alerts,